silencekid14-dev/Xcort-Luin/README.md

 ## Current Status

 Luin is under active development.
-Version 1.9.1 supports:
+Version 2.1 supports:
 - Variables and basic types
 - Control flow (if/elf/els, while, for, loop)
 - Functions and classes
 - f-strings and interactive input
+- imports and more.

 More features (import system, modules, hardware support, etc.) are coming soon.